A Convex Obstacle Avoidance Formulation: Related Work

 The big-M parameters \(M_1\) through \(M_4\) ensure that inequality constraints \eqref{grpobsa} through \eqref{grpobsd} remain feasible throughout the prediction horizon window.
-The binary variables \(\gamma\) act as logical switches, taking values of either ``on'' (1) or ``off'' (0).
-The final constraint guarantees that at least one of the logical conditions in \eqref{grplog1} is satisfied, which means that there is at least one binary variable \(\gamma_{i}=0\) at every instance of time.
+The binary variables \(\gamma_I \in \mathbb{Z}\) act as logical switches, taking values of either ``on'' (1) or ``off'' (0).
+The summation constraint ensures that at least one logical condition is active ($\gamma_i = 0$).
+Directly enforcing all four boundaries in a continuous solver creates an infeasible intersection, as the vehicle cannot simultaneously exist outside all sides of a finite volume.
+Therefore, exact obstacle avoidance strictly requires a disjunctive formulation, necessitating auxiliary integer variables to establish valid feasible spaces without introducing severe continuous nonconvexities.

-The resulting OCP is inherently nonconvex and belongs to the class of MILP, provided that all remaining constraints, including the dynamics and objective function, are linear.
+The resulting OCP is inherently nonconvex and belongs to the class of MILP, provided that all remaining functions are linear.
 This formulation can be easily extended to polyhedra obstacles \cite{Alrifaee2014CentralizedVehicles}.

-In these formulations, while OA constraints are enforced at each temporal node $t_k$, obstacle intersections can potentially occur in-between successive nodes $t_k$ and $t_{k+1}$.
+Hence, this formulation extends the constraints defined in \eqref{grpobs1} to accommodate polyhedral regions.
+In general, while OA constraints are enforced at each temporal node $t_k$, obstacle intersections can potentially occur in-between successive nodes $t_k$ and $t_{k+1}$.
 A solution is provided in \cite{Maia2009OnConstraints} and \cite{Richards2015Inter-sampleProgramming}, which propose refinements that address the discrete-time nature of the resulting OCP.
 Their work provides an extension to the formulations of equations \eqref{grpobs1}, guaranteeing inter-sample OA.

-Over the past two decades, various nonconvex OA formulations have been developed that do not rely on binary variables.
-For example, a prominent formulation \cite{Chen2017ConstrainedPlanning} similarly uses a single geometric entity to define all obstacles, ellipsoids rather than rectangles.
-The obstacle is defined as follows:

-where $\text{c}\in \mathbbm{R}^2$ is the center of the ellipsoid, and $P$ is a positive definite matrix that determines the ellipsoid size and orientation.
-To ensure an obstacle-free trajectory, the following constraint is imposed:
+Over the past two decades, various nonconvex OA formulations have been developed without binary variables.
+For example, a prominent formulation \cite{Chen2017ConstrainedPlanning} bounds obstacles within ellipsoids.
+Given an obstacle set $\mathcal{O}=\{y\in \mathbb{R}^2:\:(y-\text{c})^T \mathrm{P} (y-\text{c}) < 1\}$, where $\text{c}$ is the center and $\mathrm{P}$ is a positive definite shape matrix, the following continuous hard constraint is imposed:

 This constraint ensures that $y$ remains outside the obstacle.
+Constraints \eqref{grpobs1} and \eqref{obsellipc} are commonly referred to as \textit{hard constraints}, which means that the domain defined by these constraints is strictly enforced.